HugoQwQ/yuricypher/README.md

 A modular, encryption and decryption tool built with Rust and egui, featuring a visual pipeline interface for chaining cryptographic operations.

-## Overview

-YuriCypher is an interactive desktop application that allows users to explore and experiment with various encryption, decryption, and transformation techniques.
-It features a unique pipeline-based architecture where multiple operations can be chained together, making it ideal for learning cryptography concepts and understanding how different encoding schemes work.

-## Features

-### 🔗 Pipeline Architecture
-- **Visual Pipeline**: Chain multiple modules together to see data flow through transformations
-- **Real-time Processing**: Instant feedback as you modify parameters or reorder modules
-- **Module Reordering**: Use up/down arrows to reorganize your pipeline
-- **Copy Output**: One-click copying of any module's output or final result

 ### 🔐 Cryptographic Modules

 **Transform Operations**